Mikejo5000/vsts-docs-pr/docs/build-release/tasks/utility/install-apple-provisioning-profile.md

 ![](../build/_img/xcode-build.png) Install an Apple provisioning profile required to build on a macOS agent

+This task allows installing an Apple provisioning profile that is:
+- stored as a [secure file](../../concepts/library/secure-files.md) on the server.
+- committed to the source repository or copied to a local path on the macOS agent.
+We recommened encrypting the provisioning profiles if you are committing them to the source repository.
+The **Decrypt Files** task can be used to decrypt them during a build or release.

-This task allows installing an Apple provisioning profile that is stored as a [secure file](../../concepts/library/secure-files.md) on the server.
-You can use this task to install additional provisioning profiles needed to build Apple WatchKit Apps and Extensions.
+You can use this task to install provisioning profiles needed to build iOS Apps, Apple WatchKit Apps and Extensions.

 ## Demands